Category 6 cable

 Category 6 cable (Cat 6) is a standardized twisted pair cable for Ethernet and other network physical layers that is backward compatible with the Category 5/5e and Category 3 cable standards.

 Cat 6 must meet more stringent specifications for crosstalk and system noise than Cat 5 and Cat 5e.
 The cable standard specifies performance of up to 250 MHz, compared to 100 MHz for Cat 5 and Cat 5e.

-Whereas Category 6 cable has a reduced maximum length of 55 m when used for 10GBASE-T, Category 6A cable is characterized to 500 MHz and has improved alien crosstalk characteristics, allowing 10GBASE-T to be run for the same 100 m maximum distance as previous Ethernet variants.
+Whereas Category 6 cable has a reduced maximum length of 55 m when used for 10GBASE-T, Category 6A cable is specified for 500 MHz and has improved alien crosstalk characteristics, allowing 10GBASE-T to be run for the same 100 m maximum distance as previous Ethernet over twisted pair variants.

 History

-Cat 6, an unshielded twisted-pair (UTP) design, emerged as an advancement of the UTP Cat 5e, and was formalised in 2001.
-The design of Cat 6 required more stringent precision in manufacturing, and this enabled reduced noise and crosstalk, allowing improved performance.
+Cat 6, an unshielded twisted-pair (UTP) design, emerged as an advancement of the UTP Cat 5e and was formalised in 2001.
+The design of Cat 6 required more stringent precision in manufacturing, which enabled reduced noise and crosstalk, thereby improving performance.
 The Telecommunications Industry Association (TIA) published Cat 6 in June 2002.

 Description

 Cat 6 cable can be identified by the printing on the side of the cable sheath.
 Cable types, connector types and cabling topologies are defined by ANSI/TIA-568.

 Cat 6 patch cables are normally terminated in 8P8C modular connectors, using either T568A or T568B pin assignments; performance is comparable provided both ends of a cable are terminated identically.

-If Cat 6-rated patch cables, jacks and connectors are not used with Cat 6 wiring, overall performance is degraded and may not meet Cat 6 performance specifications.
+If Cat-6–rated patch cables, jacks and connectors are not used with Cat 6 wiring, overall performance is degraded and may not meet Cat 6 performance specifications.

 The Cat 6 specification requires conductors to be pure copper.
 The industry has seen a rise in non-compliant or counterfeit cables, especially of the copper-clad aluminium wire (CCA) variety.
 This has exposed the manufacturers or installers of such fake cable to legal liabilities.
+The diameter of the wires in Cat 6 cables ranges from 22 to 26 AWG.